Recipe for Strong Bones: Salmon Head Stock

 May all bellies be happy!

-9 replies on “Salmon Head Stock for Strong Bones”
+9 replies on “Salmon Head Fish Stock”

 30-45 minutes is the correct amount of time to allow things to simmer.
 Thank you for bringing that error to my attention, I was editing that recipe a couple days ago and forgot to delete that above line 🙂